nathandias/dingsbeer/README.md

 1. Go to: siteurl.com/wp-admin/ : Plugins -> Add New -> Upload Plugin and upload dbb_plugin.php
 2. Activate the plugin

-# Yoko Child Theme Installation
+# Child Theme Installation

-1. Go to: siteurl.com/wp-admin/ : Appearance > Themes > Add New > Upload Theme and upload yoko-child.zip
+1. Go to: siteurl.com/wp-admin/ : Appearance > Themes > Add New > Upload Theme and upload Divi-child.zip

+(alternative: upload yoko-child.zip to use the yoko child theme)

 The child theme provides customized page templates for displaying: